superbeppe98/cisco-introduction-to-iot/3_Everything_Generates_Data.md

 ## 3.1.2 Check Your Understanding - Identify Scenarios that Generate Big Data

- -Check your understanding of big data by choosing the correct answer to the following questions
+- Check your understanding of big data by choosing the correct answer to the following questions

 - 3 Quiz